 Credits & download links can be found on Demozoo or AtariMania.
 Crank up the volume! 🎧

-This game is basically an old skool-styled shooter and the idea is to blast as many aliens as possible, use power-ups, kill the end-of-level boss and repeat.
+This game is basically an old skool-styled shooter and the idea is to blast many aliens, use power-ups, kill the end-of-level boss, and repeat.
 These aliens are constantly invading the screen in waves using various attack patterns - and from three sides of the screen.
-Our spaceship can only fire upwards but is freely able to move in all directions - rather than being limited to just left/right, ala Space Invaders.
-And it works brilliantly too I might add!
+Our spaceship can only fire upwards but can move in all directions rather than being limited to just left/right, ala Space Invaders.
+It works brilliantly too I might add!

-Righto, let's quick the reading for some screenshot viewing...
+Righto, let's quit the reading for a few screenshots...

 Each type of alien is unique and the power-ups will help to recover lost lives and much more!